webstack-builders/webstackbuilders.com/docs/TYPESCRIPT.md

 // type DogMessageContents = never
 ```

-### Example for a flatten method that takes either arrays or primitives, using a conditional:
+## Example for a flatten method that takes either arrays or primitives, using a conditional

 ```javascript
 type Flatten<T> = T extends any[] ?
 T[number] : T